opensistemas-hub/osbrain/docs/source/advanced_proxy_handling.rst

    agent.method_call()  # This is now by default an unsafe method_call()

-It is also possible, although totally unadvisable, to change the default proxy behavior globally.
+.. note:: It is also possible, although totally unadvisable, to change the default proxy behavior globally.
 Setting the ``OSBRAIN_DEFAULT_SAFE`` environment variable to ``false`` would result in all proxies making unsafe calls by default.
+Another option is to change the ``osbrain.config['SAFE']`` configuration variable.

 .. index:: proxy, oneway, concurrent